peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0035:
 Runtime: 4 ms, faster than 99.98% of C++ online submissions for Single Number.
 Memory Usage: 17.1 MB, less than 22.63% of C++ online submissions for Single Number.

+#0036:
+Runtime: 4 ms, faster than 99.89% of C++ online submissions for Linked List Cycle.
+Memory Usage: 7.9 MB, less than 79.20% of C++ online submissions for Linked List Cycle.